Home > Research > Laser and Synchrotron Research Center > I. Matsuda Group

 • Study of non-linear X-ray spectroscopy by X-ray free electron laser

-A collection of monatomic layers with various types of Dirac Fermions that are synthesized and examined in our group.
+A collection of monatomic layers with various types of Dirac Fermions that are designed, synthesized, and examined.

 Publications and Research Highlights